 Day 7 - Windmills and Sunsets : Pamplona to Puente La Reina

 Having gone to sleep almost immediately last night, and not being disturbed until 5:30 am, meant that we awoke well rested and feeling much better for our luxurious evening in a semi-private room.
-To those whom we shared the apartment with but never met, my greatest thanks goes out to you for being so quiet last night - you saved us and possibly our Camino!
+To those whom we shared the apartment with but never met, my greatest thanks go out to you for being so quiet last night - you saved us and possibly our Camino!
 Once up, we collected our laundry, repacked our bags, ate a Spartan breakfast from the adjoining kitchenette of coffee and toast, strapped on our headlamps and backpacks, and headed out into the early morning streets of Pamplona.
 The trek out of the old town turned out to be difficult, not because of any physical impediment (unless you count the smells from opening bakeries), but because, with fresh eyes and a great sleep, we began to see how wonderful the city was and realize all that we had missed out on.

 Our early morning hike took us through city streets and down roadways, past Pamplona's University, over ancient bridges, and along the edge of busy traffic roundabouts towards Cizur Menor.
 Despite the beauty of the morning, many pilgrims seemed to be rushing, and often racing each other out of the city.
 Some practically jogged out of town, jockeying for the lead.
-Ironically, we too soon got caught up in this, and increased our pace for no reason beyond the fact that everyone else was as well.
+Ironically, we too soon got caught up in this and increased our pace for no reason beyond the fact that everyone else was as well.
 Regardless, by 9 am we had settled back into our own pace and began taking in more of the landscape along a path of broken flagstone and crushed gravel.

 We soon passed through the town of Zariquiegui, and took a short break beside an impossibly large field of sunflowers.
 Many of these sunflowers have been artistically plucked so that they appear to have faces that smile encouragement at the lines of pilgrims passing by.

 Rested, we continued along and followed the trail upwards towards the famed Alto del Perdon.
-The hillside to Alto del Perdon is a challenging 800 m climb on a stretch of trail that is largely exposed , with little protection from either the sun or wind.
+The hillside to Alto del Perdon is a challenging 800 m climb on a stretch of trail that is largely exposed, with little protection from either the sun or wind.
 The trail moves steadily upwards and you hike to the sound of hundreds of whooshing windmills above.

 Once you crest the ridge and see the iconic pilgrim monument, with the incredible view of the valleys on either side of it, the feeling of exhilaration makes the entire effort worth it.
 We took a moment to stop and enjoy our achievement, take in the view, and of course grab a cappuccino and pastry at the vending truck near the monument.